-- WeDo 2.0 projects are optimal for a team of two pupils working together. - Have the pupils work to their strengths in their groups. - Make adjustments in order to challenge teams who are ready to develop new skills and further improve their existing skills. - Assign roles or have the pupils determine specific roles for each team member.
+- WeDo 2.0 projects are optimal for a team of two students working together. - Have students work to their strengths in their groups. - Make adjustments for challenging teams who are ready to develop new skills and improve further. - Assign or have students determine specific roles for each team member.

-Assign a role to each pupil so that the team can foster collaboration and cooperation skills.
-Here are some of the roles that you could assign:
+Assign a role to each student so the team can foster collaboration and cooperation skills.
+Here are some roles you could use:

 - Builder, brick picker

 - Builder, brick assembler

-- Programmer, creating the programming strings
+- Programmer, creating the program strings

 - Documenter, taking photos and videos

 - Presenter, explaining the project

 - Team captain

-It is also a good idea to rotate roles in order to let every pupil experience all of the components of the project.
-This will give them the opportunity to develop a range of skills.
+It is also a good idea to rotate roles, to let every student experience all components of the project, and, therefore, get the chance to develop a range of skills.